 Geocaching is described as “the world’s largest treasure hunt”.
 It is basically a free, world-wide scavenger hunt, which uses GPS coordinates to find the millions of treasure pots (geocaches) hidden all over the world.

-Take a quick look at this one minute video by geocaching.com before reading more of our blog on geocaching.
+Take a quick look at this one minute video by geocaching.com before reading the rest of our beginner’s guide to geocaching.

 What is a geocache?

 Geocaches come in all shapes and sizes.
 Fundamentally, a cache is some form of waterproof container that has been hidden outside, so that it is accessible to those that know where to look.